-The taught modules in this course expose students to the leading edge of modern medical and surgical technologies.
-The course also provides concepts and understanding of the role of entrepreneurship, business development and intellectual property exploitation in the biomedical industry, with case examples.
+The structure of the MSc course is divided into two parts.
+The taught modules expose students to the leading edge of modern medical and surgical technologies.
+The course gives concepts and understanding of the role of entrepreneurship, business development and intellectual property exploitation in the biomedical industry, with case examples.

 The research project allows students to work in a research area of their own particular interest, learning skills in presentation, critical thinking and problem-solving.
 Project topics are offered to students during the first semester of the course.

 The course is assessed by coursework and examination, plus research project.